Hierarchical model reduction of nonlinear partial differential equations based on the adaptive empirical projection

-As the dependency of the range of the nonlinear operator on the parameter and the spatial variables is in general non-smooth, we expect that we need many collateral basis functions and interpolating functionals to obtain an accurate approximation.
-To speed up the (online) computations often localized approximations are considered for instance by constructing (offline) a partition of the parameter space \cite{Wie13,EftSta12,DroHaaOhl2012} or the time domain \cite{DrHaOh11} and computing local collateral bases associated with each element of the partition.
-Online the correct basis is chosen following a certain criterion.
-Recently, it has been proposed to employ machine learning techniques to form clusters of similar snapshots and compute a collateral basis for each cluster in the offline stage for the Gauss-Newton with approximated tensors method \cite{AmZaFa12} and the DEIM \cite{PeBuWiBu13}.
-The appropriate local collateral space is then chosen in the online stage either by a distance measure \cite{AmZaFa12} or classification strategies based on machine learning \cite{PeBuWiBu13}. \\ However, in all partitioning methods based on the EIM \cite{Wie13,EftSta12,DroHaaOhl2012,DrHaOh11,PeBuWiBu13} the number of interpolating points equals the number of (local) collateral basis functions, which may lead to an insufficient resolution of the (non-smooth) collateral basis functions and thus a considerably less accurate approximation.
+However, in all partitioning methods based on the EIM \cite{Wie15,EftSta12,DroHaaOhl2012,DrHaOh11,PeBuWiBu13} the number of interpolating points equals the number of (local) collateral basis functions, which may lead to an insufficient resolution of the (non-smooth) collateral basis functions and thus a considerably less accurate approximation.
 Therefore, we propose to perform an adaptive partitioning of the spatial domain driven by a suitable error indicator until a certain tolerance is reached and define the global interpolant as a sum of the local interpolants.